clemsonMakerspace/Makerspace-CardScanner/README.md

 2. **Script Setup**:
    - Clone this repository.
-   - Ensure you have "background.png" and "BackgroundTablet.png" in main directory. #will be included in the github at a later date.
+   - Ensure you have "background.png" and "BackgroundTablet.png" in main directory.
    - Install the required Python libraries using:
      ```bash
      pip install -r requirements.txt
      ```
    - Ensure the Excel file `hardware_users.xlsx` is not open when running the script, as the data will not be able to write if it's locked by another process.
+   - If script still does not run, ensure to pip install remaining missing libraries until program will run, this may take a while.

 ## Running the Script
 To run the card reader script: